Sellers Dorsey

 5 Underlying Challenges Facing Safety Net Hospitals and How to Overcome Them

 Safety net hospitals play a vital role in the U.S. healthcare system and provide essential care to some of the nation’s most vulnerable populations.
 Beyond pervasive challenges like workforce shortages and low reimbursement rates, there are underlying issues that safety net hospitals need to address.
-In this new blog, Former hospital CEO, and current Sellers Dorsey Director, Joe Rafferty, explores several factors that safety net hospitals can consider to enhance healthcare quality, equity, and access for underserved populations.
+In this new blog, Former hospital CEO, and current Sellers Dorsey Director, Joe Rafferty, explores several factors that safety net hospitals can consider to enhance healthcare quality and access for underserved populations.

 Federal Updates